People at my Children’s Hearing

 You are the most important person at your Children’s Hearing.
 You can have a representative (for example a friend, a relative or an advocacy worker) and a solicitor attend your Hearing – they do not need an invitation, they have a right to attend if you want them to.
 You can find out more about advocacy on this website.

 If you have brothers or sisters, sometimes you will have your Hearing together or it might be just for you.
 Sometimes your brothers or sisters may have participation rights.
-You can learn more about what that means here.
+Learn more about what that means.

 Sometimes the Children’s Hearing or a Sheriff will ask a Safeguarder to help you.
 They are someone independent of your social worker, the reporter and panel members and their role is to safeguard your interests.
 Not all children and young people need to have a Safeguarder but if you have one they will be invited to your Hearing.
-You can learn more and watch a video about what is a Safeguarder here.
+Learn more and watch a video about what is a Safeguarder.

 Advocacy workers are professionals who advocate for you by helping you to give your views and make sure the people at your Children’s Hearing know your views and what you want to happen.
 You can ask for an advocacy worker.
 Every child and young person going to a Children’s Hearing can get one.
 The advocacy worker will be there for you only.
 You can learn more about advocacy on this website for children and young people.